-The Scheme's risk management focuses on ensuring compliance with the Scheme's PDS and seeks to maximise the returns derived for the level of risk to which the Scheme is exposed.
-Financial risk management is carried out by the Investment Manager under policies approved by the Board of Directors of the Responsible Entity ("the Board").
+The Scheme's overall risk management program focuses on ensuring compliance with the Scheme's PDS and the provision of the Scheme's Constitution and seeks to maximise the returns derived for the level of risk to which the Scheme is exposed.
+Financial risk management is carried out by an Investment Manager ("the Investment Manager") under policies approved by the Board of Directors of the Responsible Entity ("the Board").